-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 863566
+This project received funding from the European Union’s Horizon 2020 funding program in research and innovation, grant no. 863566

-Summary of the context and overall objectives of the project (For the final period, include the conclusions of the action)
+Summary of the context and general objectives of the project (for the final period, includes conclusions of the action)

-Sail and motorboats need to clean their keels in order to reduce fuel consumption and improve performances.
-It is a global market that accounts 6,9 Million leisure boats in the range 10 to 24 m.
-Needs of boat cleaning increase with proliferation of algae due to:
+The keels of sailboats and powerboats should be cleaned regularly to reduce fuel consumption and improve performance.
+It is a global market of 6.9 million recreational boats between 10 and 24 m.
+Boat cleaning needs increase with algae growth due to:

-i) climate change and warmer waters and ii) new regulation that limits the use of toxic paints on keels.
-Keelcrab is a robot that cleans the keels underwater; it is governed via a remote control.
-It is a disruptive solution versus actual practices of beaching or cleaning with divers: expensive and unsafe.
+(i) climate change and warmer waters and (ii) new regulation restricting the use of toxic paints on keels.
+Keelcrab is a robot that cleans keels underwater; it is governed by remote control.
+It is a disruptive solution to actual beach or cleanup practices with divers: expensive and unsafe.

-A large scale adoption of Keelcrab will change the paradigm of keel cleaning, reducing fuel consumptions and CO2 emissions.
-Overall objectives of the feasibility study are rationalizing the great potential of the business in a complete framework, to define detailed objectives of revenues and margins and to determine financial needs, over a 5 years period.
+Large-scale adoption of Keelcrab will change the paradigm of keel cleaning, reducing fuel consumption and CO2 emissions.
+The overall objectives of the feasibility study are to rationalize the company’s great potential into a complete picture, set detailed revenue and margin targets, and determine financial requirements, for a period of 5 years.

-Work performed from the beginning of the project to the end of the period covered by the report and main results achieved so far (For the final period please include an overview of the results and their exploitation and dissemination)
+Work done from the beginning of the project to the end of the period covered by the report and main results achieved so far (for the final period please include an overview of the results and their exploitation and dissemination)

-The market research focused on selecting the most interesting countries in the world, considering population, GNP, coasts, boats and finally market size.
-Numbers give evidence of US as the dominant market, accounting roughly the 50% of global market; other interesting countries are Canada, China European Nordic countries.
-A diversification in the pool cleaning market will help to reach critical mass.
+Market research focused on selecting the most attractive countries in the world, considering population, GNP, coastline, boats, and finally market size.
+The numbers show that the U.S. is the dominant market, accounting for approximately 50 percent of the global market; other interesting countries include Canada, China, and northern European countries.
+Diversification in the pool cleaning market will help achieve critical mass.

-We clearly defined our business model: in the first phase we sell Keelcrab to professionals (Keelcrab Points) who use the robot to clean the keels of their clients; in a second phase we will sell to boatowners directly on-line or via a global network of dealers.
-R&D and engineering activities allowed to improve the performances of the robot, in terms of adherence to the keel; a new version, tested in November 2019, will be in production in January 2020.
+We have clearly defined our business model: in the first phase we sell Keelcrab to professionals (Keelcrab Points) who use the robot to clean their customers’ keels; in a second phase we will sell to boat owners directly online or through a global network of dealers.
+R&D and engineering efforts have improved the robot’s performance, in terms of keel grip; a new version, tested in November 2019, will go into production in January 2020.

-The future, to be developed in 2020- 2022 is automation that allows self movement, without human drive.
+The future, to be developed in 2020-2022, is automation that enables self-movement, without human push.

-IPR strategy has been defined and two requests for patents will be submitted in 1H 2020.
+The IPR strategy has been defined and two patent applications will be filed in the first half of 2020.

-Progress beyond the state of the art, expected results until the end of the project and potential impacts (including the socio-economic impact and the wider societal implications of the project so far)
+Progress beyond the state of the art, expected outcomes to the end of the project, and potential impacts (including socioeconomic impact and broader social implications of the project so far)

-A strong improvement of application will take place when we will launch a new Keelcrab, completely automated.
-This needs additional efforts in engineering, exploitation and dissemination that will take two more years.
-The automated Keelcrab will address the yachts and ships markets, enlarging the great market potential.
+A major improvement in the application will occur when we launch a new, fully automated Keelcrab.
+This requires further efforts in engineering, exploitation and deployment that will take another two years.
+The automated Keelcrab targets the yacht and ship markets, expanding the large market potential.